Last Updated: July 17, 2021

 Omnidirectional microphones pick sound from all directions.
 On the other hand, unidirectional mics pick sound from a specific direction.
 The former is far much better as they have loads of advantages.

-Why does omnidirectional lapel mics have the upper hand?
+Why do omnidirectional lapel mics have the upper hand?
 Consistency in Sound Pickup.
 The problem with handheld microphones is that you have to hold them.
 Apart from that, wavering hands lead to inconsistency in sound output.

 A lavalier mic is attached to the collar or the shirt’s top to capture sound from a 360 degree sound source.